AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 done
 ```

-This step can also be parallelized, e.g. with `parallel`.
-Note that this step is
+This step can also be parallelized, e.g., with `parallel`.
+Note that this step
-rather optional though.
+is rather optional though.

 ### Done!